 Animal Welfare

-Canada’s Codes of Practice are nationally developed guidelines for the care and handling of livestock.
-These basic documents ensure that animals are treated according to sound management and protection practices that promote their health and well-being.
-The codes serve as educational tools, reference documents in the regulations and as the basis for the industry’s animal care assessment programs.
+Canada’s codes of practice are guidelines developed on a national scale for the care and handling of farmed animals.
+These documents provide a baseline for ensuring that farmed animals are treated in accordance with rational management and protection practices that promote their health and well-being.
+The codes serve as teaching tools, reference documents for regulations, and foundations for the industry’s animal care evaluation programs.
+They are reviewed on a regular basis to ensure practices reflect the latest scientific knowledge, technological advances, and applications in the field.

 Our involvement